-Learn what you need to consider and take when choosing CFRClose the list of actions for CFR
+Learn what you need to do when choosing FASClose the list of actions for FAS

 to clarify in detail the parameters and characteristics of the packages (including labeling), this is necessary for the subsequent customs clearance of goods;

-1. General obligations of the seller and the buyer under the conditions CFR
+1. General obligations of the seller and the buyer under the conditions FAS

-A.1.The seller is obliged, in accordance with the contract of sale, to provide the buyer with the goods, the commercial invoiceinvoice, as well as any other proof of conformity of the goods to the terms of the contract of sale, which may be required under the terms of the contract.
-Any document referred to in A1-A10 may be replaced by an equivalent electronic record or procedure, if agreed by the parties or is common.
+A.1.The seller is obliged, in accordance with the contract of sale, to provide the buyer with the goods, the commercial invoiceinvoice, as well as any other proof of compliance of the goods with the terms of the contract of sale, which may be required under the terms of the contract.
+Any document referred to in paragraphs A1-A10 may be replaced by an equivalent electronic record or procedure if agreed by the parties or is common.

 V.1.
-The buyer is obliged to pay the price of the goods, as provided for in the contract of sale.
-Any document referred to in paragraphs B1-B10 may be in the form of an equivalent electronic record or other procedure, if agreed by the parties or is common.
+The buyer must pay the price of the goods, as provided for in the contract of sale.
+Any document referred to in paragraphs B1-B10 may be an equivalent electronic record or other procedure, if agreed by the parties or is common.